Programs by Campus

 (See also general University Graduate School requirements.)

 Bachelor’s degree, preferably with a background in general, cellular, and molecular biology; developmental biology; general and organic chemistry; physics; and calculus.
 Candidates should have a minimum grade point average of 3.0 (B) overall, and 3.0 in science courses.
 The Graduate Record Examination General Test or MCAT is required.
 It is preferable that graduate study be started in the fall semester.
-Application for admission to the Master of Science program requires sponsorship by a graduate faculty member.
-Completed applications should be received before January 15.
+Completed Ph.D. applications should be received before January 15.
 A personal interview may be requested.
 Applicants will be notified of departmental action by April 15.